 Carrie Luse, MSR, OT/L, ATP

 Carrie graduated from the Medical University of South Carolina in 2001 with a Masters in Occupational Therapy.
 Her education was primarily interdisciplinary, learning alongside physical therapy and speech language pathology students.
 Carrie has been a certified Assistive Technology Professional (ATP) since 2007.
 Her true passion is working with and learning from people with complex communication, mobility, and medical needs.
 She worked for almost ten years at Legacy Randall Children’s Hospital in Portland, Oregon and was part of multiple interdisciplinary clinic teams.
 Carrie has served children and adults through her private practice at Assistive Technology NW, as well as consulting at the Providence Neurodevelopmental Center for Children and The Child Center.
-Carrie is now co-directing the AT Lab at Community Vision.
 She has been an adjunct teacher at Pacific University for an AT course.
 She presents regionally and nationally on a variety of topics.
 Carrie lives in Portland with her husband, two daughters, and two little dogs.